-These Christmas pieces are arranged in order of publication, newest first.
+These Christmas pieces are arranged in order of difficulty, easiest first.
 Most of them are available at MusicSpoke.

 Rough guide to difficulty: “easy” pieces can be learnt by ear, suitable for beginners, simple rhythms, few accidentals.
 “Medium” will be approachable for any auditioned choir and for some unauditioned groups; might include some key changes or discords.
 “Hard” pieces are more suitable for groups where everyone can read music fairly well.